If This Is You…

 So, would this church be a good fit for you?
 What if you are not in one of the groups identified above that especially benefit?
 Most of us aren’t.
 Most of us are here, not because it is perfect, but because there is a combination of things that make it really good, and the things we’re not so keen on are things we can live with and work around.
 Whether it’s the theology, the spirituality, the community, the liturgy, the earthy honesty, the participation, the willingness to sit with pain, or even the online medium; if a few of those are finding echoes in your heart, perhaps we are worth a go.
 Or a few goes — assessing a new church and its worship is a bit like learning a new worship song, you can’t really enter into it as prayer until you’ve sung it enough times to no longer be trying to guess what’s coming next.

-If you are thinking of giving us a try, click here for some suggestions on finding your way in.
+If you are thinking of giving us a try, click the button on the right for some suggestions on finding your way in.